polybase/polybase-db-docs/docs/collection.md

 }
 ```

-The above would allow you to insert a document with a `name` property of type `string`.
+The above would allow you to insert a record with a `name` property of type `string`.

 ### Fields